Webby Award-Winning "Disability Pride Celebrations with Lincoln Center"

 Lincoln Center Wheelchair Accessibility

 During this particular visit we spotted the giant 10-foot disco ball being built in Josie Plaza.
 By that time I had heard about their thoughtful and inclusive lineup for the #SummerForTheCity festivals.
-I had a positive, visceral reaction to the programs performance lineup, and was moved by the many experiences it encompassed and how they considered a range of emotions from grieving (a rarity!) to joy, and incorporated artists from a multitude of cultures.
-The festival’s themes are Remember, Reclaim and Rejoice, with each element focusing on experiences that encourage people to show up as their full selves as we – hopefully - emerge from a time of so much loss, anxiety and social upheaval.
+I had a positive, visceral reaction to the program's performance lineup, and was moved by the plethora of experiences depicted and how they encompassed a range of emotions from grieving (a rarity!) to joy, and incorporated artists from a multitude of cultures.
+The festival’s themes are Remember , Reclaim and Rejoice , with each element focusing on experiences that encourage people to show up as their full selves as we – hopefully - emerge from a time of so much loss, anxiety and social upheaval.
 I was intrigued by it all, especially the activities planned under the disco ball.
 We knew we wanted to be there in the midst of all the good vibes, emotions and energy.

 And so our love story continued to build well into the summer with many memorable performances..

-Our family of six, plus our aunt, all at Columbus Circle.
-We're dressed colorfully, a cloudy day, holding up our kerchiefs while waiting for the Jazz Procession.
+Our family at Columbus Circle dressed colorfully holding up our kerchiefs while waiting for the Jazz Procession.

 We kicked off summer with a Second Line Jazz Performance, a New Orleans tradition among African Americans that celebrates and mourns the lives of those who’ve passed on.
 It was particularly meaningful because it was the exact two year anniversary our granny died in the pandemic.
 We brought hers and our dad's kerchiefs to wave as we marched behind the band.
 We were happy to have an opportunity to Remember our granny and our dad with space both for grieving and for celebrating their lives.
 Also, if you’ve read the About Us story, you know we try to explore “much of the world’s culture in New York City” because Annie is unable to travel long distances without her wheelchair, so it was a gift to be able to experience one of the great New Orleans traditions while still at home.